fidanp/pharmacist-shift-scheduler/README.md

 - **Shift Assignment**: Fair distribution of Morning, Afternoon, and Evening shifts.
 - **Weekend Shift Handling**: Special consideration for weekend shifts.
 - **Dynamic Scheduling**: The app supports any number of pharmacists.
+- **Language & Theme Switching**: Toggle between English/Arabic and light/dark themes via the Settings icon in the AppBar.

 ## Code Quality
 The code is structured in a modular fashion, with separate files for shift scheduling logic, UI, and controllers.
 Error handling is implemented to ensure smooth scheduling.